 Audio Support

 For an immersive audio experience, look for devices that support advanced sound formats like Dolby Atmos or DTS Digital Surround.
-These technologies deliver multi-dimensional sound that can truly elevate your movie-watching or gaming sessions, especially if you have a compatible soundbar or home theater system.
+These technologies deliver multi-dimensional sound that can truly improve your movie-watching or gaming sessions, especially if you have a compatible soundbar or home theater system.

 Connectivity